 Resisting Arrest and Related Offenses

-It is worth keeping in mind that, while resisting arrest is a less severe charge, it usually comes together with others that can harden a jury’s sentence.
-Depending on the severity of the interference, individuals could also be charged with:
+While resisting arrest is a less severe charge, it is worth keeping in mind that it usually comes together with others that can harden a jury’s sentence.
+Depending on the severity of the interference, individuals could also be charged with the following:

 - Evading an officer